xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-key-xmtp-chat-features-in-a-lens-app.md

 1. Filter for Lens conversations only as shown in lines 1-9.
 2. Get the Lens profileIds from each conversationId as shown in line 11-17.
-3. Query Lens for profile metadata using the profileIds in step 2 as shown in lines 19-44.
+3. Query Lens for profile information using the profileIds in step 2 as shown in lines 19-44.
    The result is used to show information about the user and to verify that the profile is still owned by the account associated with the conversation.

 For example: